DuncanRuns/Hermes/README.md

 - `advancement_change` - Every advancement update, the criteria earned, the player it's for, and if it is completed.
 It also contains the "display" data for the advancement (hidden, announce to chat, show toast).
 - `dimension_change` - Every change to a player's dimension including their initial dimension when they join.
-- `respawn` - Every time a player respawns, the player it's for, the position they respawned at, and if they were alive before (e.g. `true` if coming out of the end).
+- `respawn` - Every time a player respawns, the player who respawned, the position they respawned at, and if they were alive before (e.g. `true` if coming out of the end).
 The dimension of the respawn can be determined by the `dimension_change` event (no order guaranteed).
+    - This specific event
+- `entered_structure` - Every time a player enters a structure, the player who entered it, the structure name, and the chunk position they entered it at.
+Functionality is based off of how advancements track structures, so this is only checked every 20 ticks and at the same time that location based advancements are checked per player.
+Entering a structure can be defined as the player being in the structure bounding box for the first time since joining the world.
+  This means the same structure may be logged two or more times if the player leaves and rejoins the world.
+    - This event should be particularly useful for versions with no structure related advancements.
 - `game_info` - The "Game Info" whenever a change happens to it.
 Game Info includes:
     - Changed Game Rules (compares to a default `new GameRules()`)
     - If cheats are allowed